 A curated collection of research, frameworks, and tools — organized by topic and mapped to The Impact Thesis Blueprint.

 Impact due diligence extends traditional investment analysis to include an assessment of whether an investment can deliver on its stated impact objectives.
 It asks not only "will this generate acceptable financial returns?" but also "will this produce the societal outcomes it claims to pursue?"
+These resources, curated for The Impact Thesis Blueprint, provide the frameworks needed to rigorously evaluate impact claims before committing capital.

 The practice involves screening, exclusion, governance assessment, and evaluation of the investee's capacity to deliver impact.
 A critical distinction is the difference between ESG integration and impact investing.
 ESG screens for risk mitigation — identifying factors that could affect financial performance.
 Impact investing goes further: it requires intentionality, additionality, and measurability.